Workplace Concerns and Disclosures

 The Equity Office provides an avenue to report workplace harassment, discrimination and retaliation.
 The Equity Office is also available to help you understand what you should do when allegations of harassment or discrimination come to your attention.

-BU-PP 028a Civil Rights Policy and Procedures for Employees
+028 - Baylor Civil Rights Policy and Procedures

 Equal Employment Opportunity Commission